thomashirtz/notion-scholar/README.md

 ```
 ns run -s """"<bib-string>"""
 ```
-**The `--token` (`-t`) and the `database_url` (`-db`) are also required, however if they have been `set`, they don't need to be added again to the argument list.**
+**The `--token` (`-t`) and the `database_url` (`-db`) are also required, however, if they have been `set`, they don't need to be added again to the argument list.**

 ## Tips
 ### Bibtex keys

-When uploading a bibtex file into the database, the bibtex citekey will be mapped to the property "filename".
-This is because it seems convinient to have the same name for the key and for the filename.
+When uploading a BibTex file into the database, the BibTex citekey will be mapped to the property "filename".
+This is because it seems convenient to have the same name for the key and the filename.
 It is therefore advised to change the citekey before uploading to Notion.

 This is ~ the nomenclature I used for the citekey [(source)](https://academia.stackexchange.com/a/139742).
 Feel free to take inspiration: